bjcarlson42/blog-website-template-jekyll/_posts/2020-01-29-how to-craft-the-perfect-personal-website-in-2020.md

 title: "How to Craft The Perfect Personal Website in 2020"
 date: "2020-02-16"
 categories: ['How To','Web Development']
-tags: ['First Post','Internships','Python','Programming']
+tags: TODO
 img: /personal-website-jekyll/assets/img/posts/how-to-craft-the-perfect-personal-website-in-2020.jpg
 comments: true
 author: Benjamin Carlson
-description: TODO
+description: New year, new personal website.
+Whether you are a developer, freelancer, photographer, designer, or something else, having an online presence is important...
 ---

-Introduction
+## Introduction
 New year, new personal website.
 Whether you are a developer, freelancer, photographer, designer, or something else, having an online presence is important.
 You need a way to show your work, gain clients, get yourself out there.
 A personal website is a great way to do this.
 In this article, I’ll talk about the must-haves in your website and look at examples from my own personal website.

 {% include under-p1-ad.html %}